shlomimatichin/Pymake3/docs/manual.md

-# PyMake Manual
+# Pymake Manual

 ## Configuring your project

-To use PyMake in your projects, at the very least, you need to download and store a copy of `pymake.py` in your project somewhere.
-The default location that PyMake is configured for is `build/pymake`, but this can be configured.
+To use pymake in your projects, at the very least, you need to download and store a copy of `pymake.py` in your project somewhere. pymake should normally be stored in `build/pymake`, but this can be configured if needed.
 If you intend to use one of the templates for your project, you need to make a decision:

 1. Modify the template script as needed for your project and store it in your project root, for example `make.py`.
 2. Write your own, separate make script and import the template script from it.
 In this case, you should store the template file together with `pymake.py` for easy access from your own make script.

-When you have saved the needed files into your project, you can run PyMake on it by invoking your make script in the project root.
+When you have saved the needed files into your project, you can run pymake on it by invoking your make script in the project root.
 If, for example, you saved your script to `make.py`, begin making your project by typing `python make.py` in your project root.
 Alternatively, you can just type `./make.py` if you're using Linux.

 ## Writing make scripts

-Make scripts for PyMake are written in the Python language.
-For the sake of clarity, we discuss a few aspects of PyMake individually before presenting a complete make script.
+Make scripts for pymake are written in the Python language.
+For the sake of clarity, we discuss a few aspects of pymake individually before presenting a complete make script.

 Firstly, you should place `pymake.py` in build/pymake/ in your project folder.
-Then, PyMake can be imported in the following way:
+Then, pymake can be imported in the following way:

 ```python
 import sys